StatStud/book-club/content/posts/power-versus-force.md

 **Denying the basic *biological needs* and instinctual drives is futile.** Blocking normal sexual outlets merely results in the creation of *abnormal* sexual outlets.
 The solutions that have power are the ones realistically based at the level of acceptance (350) rather than shame (20).

+Side note: Look, I'm all for falling into temptation and sexual gratification in the name of "biological needs" and "instinctual drives", but how do these ideas align with the classical Judeo-Christian ideas including:

+(1) “So whether you eat or drink or whatever you do, do it all for the glory of God” (1 Corinthians 10:31).
+If we cannot give God glory for something, we should not do it.

+(2) “Everything that does not come from faith is sin” (Romans 14:23).
+If we are not fully convinced that an activity is honoring to God, it is a sin.

+(3) “I will not be mastered by anything” (1 Corinthians 6:12).
+Christians have a responsibility to avoid anything that might enslave them.

+(4) “I discipline my body and keep it under control” (1 Corinthians 9:27).
+Self-denial is difficult, but self-discipline is worth it.

+(5) “The fruit of the Spirit is . . . self-control” (Galatians 5:22–23).
+Masturbation is almost always a sign of a lack of self-control.

+(6) Do “not gratify the desires of the flesh.
+For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
+They are in conflict with each other, so that you are not to do whatever you want” (Galatians 5:16–17).
+We are called to self-denial, not to self-gratification.

 The American drug issue is another example.
 The mistake is in looking at the problem moralistically and acting out of force and condemnation (150) in a punishing role.

 Successful solutions are based on the powerful principle that resolution occurs by fostering the positive, not by attacking the negative.